More central bank rate cuts coming before any hike

 The People’s Bank of China has been fighting to keep the yuan stable since Jan.
 6, when its second sharp depreciation in six months sparked fears of more devaluation as growth in the world’s second biggest economy, already at a 25-year low, slows.

-Chinese stocks .SSEC have lost over a fifth of their value since the start of the year, while a renewed slide in oil prices, a major indicator of economic activity, took Brent crude to its lowest since 2003.
-The CBOE Volatility Index .VIX, the U.S. equity market's "fear gauge" has risen sharply.
+Chinese stocks have lost over a fifth of their value since the start of the year, while a renewed slide in oil prices, a major indicator of economic activity, took Brent crude to its lowest since 2003.
+The CBOE Volatility Index, the U.S. equity market’s “fear gauge” has risen sharply.

 The European Central Bank responded by raising the prospect of another rate cut in March while the Bank of England has rowed back from suggestions it could start hiking rates soon.